jeramycanals/azure-network-protocols/README.md

 <h4>Step 3 Summary</h4>

 <p>
-In this section, we analyzed how SSH traffic behaved between two Azure virtual machines.
+In Step 3, we analyzed how SSH traffic behaved between two Azure virtual machines.
 After switching Wireshark to a capture filtered for SSH packets only (tcp.port == 22), we initiated an SSH connection from the Windows 10 VM to the Ubuntu VM using its private IP address.
 Once logged in, we executed several Linux commands such as id, hostname, and uname -a, which generated encrypted SSH activity and observed the resulting packet flow in Wireshark.
 Each command produced a burst of encrypted SSH packets, demonstrating how all session data was securely transmitted over the SSH protocol.
 Finally, we closed the session by typing exit, which ended the SSH connection.
 </p>
 <h3>Step 4.
 Observe DHCP Traffic</h3>